-After the holidays, many schools start anticipating finishing the first 100 days of school.
+After the winter holidays, many schools start anticipating finishing the first 100 days of school.
 The actual date varies, with most schools reaching the 100th day at the end of January or sometime in early or mid-February.

 We’ve compiled a list of fun activities to ring in reaching 100 days of school.
 You can do them in class or as part of a family event.
 In addition to being a milestone to mark as a group, a 100th day celebration can help break up the winter with activities, math games, and even literacy and art projects.
 And you can use our customizable 100th Day of School flyer to promote your activities.

 Say It With a Shirt

 A popular idea for marking 100 days of school is to have kids wear shirts with 100 of something on them, like safety pins, buttons, or fuzzy balls.
 Encourage kids and families to get creative; check out these 11 fun ways to decorate a shirt.
 (Short on time?
 Have the children use fabric pens to write up a bunch of equations that add up to the number 100: 1 + 99, 37 + 63, 22 + 78, and so on.)

 Hold a party for students to celebrate completing 100 days of school.
 Choose some of the ideas and activities from this list, and give the classroom a party feel with some simple decorations—or even by decorating with those activities (for example, tacking up 100 items in small bags on a bulletin board or the 100 snowflakes or valentines, taping the kids’ self-portraits to a wall, etc.